 Travel Destinations / Maldives

-The Republic of the Maldives was once one of the best-kept secrets in the world.
-This beautiful string of low-lying coral islands in the Indian Ocean is a paradise for water sports enthusiasts and sun seekers.
-These islands are quickly becoming a very popular destination for those in search of a tropical island getaway.
+For a long time, the Republic of Maldives was one of the best-kept secrets in the world; a beautiful string of low-lying coral islands in the Indian Ocean, a paradise for watersports enthusiasts and sunseekers alike.
+Now the islands are developing quickly to become an increasingly popular long-haul destination.

-There is little information available on the ancient people and their way of life, the Maldives have been populated and thriving as early as the 4th century BC, according to research.
+Little information is available on the ancient people and their way of life.
+Evidence suggests that The Maldives has been populated and thriving as early as the 4th century BC.
 It is argued that the earliest settlers migrated from Arabia, eastern Africa and the Indian subcontinent among other places.
-Not surprisingly, the faces of today's Maldivian display the features of various faces that inhabit the lands around the Indian Ocean’s shipping and maritime routes, the Maldives has long been a melting pot for African, Arab and South East Asian mariners.
+Not surprisingly, the faces of today's Maldivian display the features of various faces that inhabit the lands around the Indian Ocean shipping and maritime routes, the Maldives has long been a melting pot for African, Arab and South East Asian mariners.

-A yellow fever vaccination certificate is required from travelers arriving from infected areas.
-Typhoid may occur and vaccination is recommended.
-A cholera vaccination certificate is not necessary to entry to the Maldives.
-Malaria is disappearing and the risk of infection is very low.
+A yellow fever vaccination certificate is required from travellers arriving from infected areas.
+A cholera vaccination certificate is not a condition of entry to the Maldives.
+Typhoid may occur, and vaccination is recommended.
+Malaria is disappearing, and the risk of infection is very low.

 Should your nationality not be listed above, kindly contact our dedicated consultants for assistance.

-The weather is generally warm and humid with sunshine all year through.
-Temperatures around 29 to 32 degrees Celsius are normal.
-April is the hottest month and December the coolest.
-February is the driest month, with January to April being relatively dry.
-May and October have the highest average monthly rainfall
+Generally warm and humid with sunshine all year through.
+The average temperature is around 29 - 32 degrees Celsius.
+The hottest month on average is April and the coolest, December.
+February is the driest with January to April being relatively dry, May and October records the highest average monthly rainfall.